Unit testing for databases

 The script is quite simple.
-You just add your regular code in the begin try/end try section and you catch resulting error in the catch section of the script.
+You just add your regular code in the begin try/end try section and you catch the resulting error in the catch section of the script.
 You roll back any changes that might have been made by the testing script.
-Of course, if you only validate naming convention or data types, you don't have to roll back any transactions.
+Of course, if you only validate naming conventions or data types, you don't have to roll back any transactions.

 begin tran begin try raiserror('-- ======== Enter your unit test name here ========= --', 10, 1) with nowait; raiserror('Test 2: Add new feed, invalid category name', 10, 1) with nowait; insert FeedCategory (CategoryName) values('Maintenance feeds') --insert category exec AddNewFeed @FeedName = 'Feed 1', @FeedCategoryName = 'No such category', @FeedType='FS' raiserror('FAIL', 16, 1) --Assert.Fail.
 We shouldn't be here. end try begin catch declare @err varchar(2000) set @err = error_message() if @err like '%Invalid feed category name%' --is it expected exception? raiserror('Test succeeded.', 10, 1) with nowait; else raiserror('Test failed: %s', 16, 1, @err); end catch rollback

-I used this script and its equivalent in Oracle to test not only data, but also schema of the objects in the database.
+I used this script and its equivalent in Oracle to test not only data but also the schema of the objects in the database.
 You can for example select data from information_schema.columns (in SQL Server) and test whether each table has the same data type for the column user_name, or the date types are consistent, or the identity primary keys are of type long integer.
 You can also test the naming conventions of the columns - very handy to catch mistakes early in the development cycle.

-You can incorporate execution of such tests into your CI/CD framework and greatly improve the quality of the released code.
+You can incorporate the execution of such tests into your CI/CD framework and greatly improve the quality of the released code.